ThomasLee94/Endorsement-platform/README.md

 More information regarding our technical and software product development journey can be found [here](https://medium.com/@tomlee123/endorsements-done-differently-part-2-2-edd163cff10b)

-A wireframe for our platform can be found here: https://sketch.cloud/s/q8nW2
+A wireframe for our platform can be found [here](https://sketch.cloud/s/q8nW2)

 ## Setup
 - Clone the repo: